 This photography course will introduce the student to the basic elements of photography which are: camera handling, film, film processing, enlarging techniques, and finishing procedures as well as digital photography.
 The course will begin with the basics and then help each student to develop a personal style of picture taking.
-A focus is on the processes involved in black & white still-image photography.
+A focus is on the processes involved in producing photographic prints.